Eden-Alem/Operating-Systems/Virtualization I.md

 - **Traps**: explicit instruction that happens (like trapping into the OS)
 - **Interrupts**: externral events that happen between instructions

-In X86 the trap instruction is called int - for interrupt (now thats confusing)
+In X86 the trap instruction is called int - for interrupt (now thats confusing :()